Somatic Experiencing™ Practitioner/Training Assistant

 In addition to her private practice work Julie has experience in the community at various organizations/agencies including hospital-based child and youth counselling for inpatient/outpatient/emergency crisis (crisis intervention Level 3 NVCI trained), local family health team, child and youth community mental health agencies, alternative school programs (“Section 23”), responder and team leader for Victim Services, trained facilitator Lanark County Community Justice Program and former Kids Help Phone volunteer.
-Julie is an authorized health provider for Veterans Affairs Canada (Medavie Blue Cross) and is a Clinical Panel member for the Office of the Children’s Lawyer.
+Julie is an authorized health provider for Veterans Affairs Canada (Medavie Blue Cross), City of Ottawa First Responders and Encompas Mental Health Wellness Program (O.P.P.).

 Julie is also a past contributor to the Parent-Child Guidebook for Lanark, Leeds and Grenville and EMC West Carleton.